Country Club Plaza

 No analysis available

-I searched the remarks for leasehold language such as lease expires, ground lease, leasehold, renewed through, or extension years, but found nothing.
-There is no explicit year to extract from the public remarks.
+I searched the remarks for leasehold language such as lease expires, ground lease, leasehold, renewed through, or similar expiration years, but found nothing.
+There is no public evidence here to identify a lease expiry year.

-The public remarks directly reference VA financing and VA eligibility multiple times, which is strong evidence that VA loan activity is supported for this building/listing.
-This is a direct match to the requested feature.
+The listings directly reference VA financing and VA eligibility multiple times, which is strong evidence that VA loans are supported for this building.
+This is the clearest feature in the remarks and does not require inference.

-The remarks repeatedly state that the building has 100% hurricane insurance coverage, which matches the fully insured / walls-in coverage hint.
-This is explicit and repeated across multiple listings, so confidence is very high.
+The remarks repeatedly state that the building has 100% hurricane insurance coverage, which aligns with fully insured / walls-in coverage.
+This is direct, repeated evidence across multiple listings, so confidence is very high.
+The feature should be treated as true.

 Strong building-level evidence for fire sprinklers.
 Across multiple listings, remarks explicitly say "fire sprinklers," "Water sprinklers installed," and "Building has sprinklers," which is consistent with the historical high-confidence MLS data.
 This appears to be repeated by multiple agents rather than a one-off copy-paste error.

-I looked for direct confirmation that the building passed fire/life safety evaluation, including phrases like FLSE passed, fire safety certified, or passed fire inspection.
-The remarks mention sprinklers, but that is not the same as an explicit pass on the evaluation.
-With no direct confirmation found, this is treated as not verified in the remarks.
+I looked for direct proof that the building passed fire/life safety evaluation, including phrases like FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
+The remarks mention sprinklers, but nothing explicitly confirms a passed evaluation.
+So this feature cannot be verified from the provided listings.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.